Etoriax, 60 mg 14 pcs

 Blood and lymphatic system disorders

-anemia (mainly due to gastrointestinal bleeding), leukopenia, thrombocytopenia
+anemia (mainly as a result of gastrointestinal bleeding), leukopenia, thrombocytopenia

 often